KatherineMichel/portfolio/conference-blog-posts/recap-of-djangocon-us-2023.md

 Dawn and Rachell killing it on stage and keeping it real :)
 ![](recap-of-djangocon-us-2023-images/dawn-and-rachell.jpg)

 Dawn and Rachell talked about their non-traditional paths to becoming Django developers and the huge impact Django Girls has had on their lives.
-The impact of Django Girls came up often at the conference.
 Many Django careers have been started through [Django Girls](https://djangogirls.org/en/).

 Being connected with a Python user group got Dawn moving from analyst to developer.
 DjangoCon US 2016 Philadelphia started her relationship with Django and that's why she is here.
 She fell in love with Django.
 Her story is also not all highlights and she would like to talk with you more about that.